baotramduong/Porfolio_Project_The_Movie_Industry/README.md

 2.1  Data reading

-2.2a  Data cleaning: tn_movie_budgets

-2.2b  Data cleaning: imdb_title_basics
+2.2  Data cleaning

-2.2c  Joining the two dataframes
+2.3  Joining the dataframes and save as a seperated notebook

-2.3  Data cleaning

 **3. Data Visualization**